-If your home is 40+ years old, it’s definitely time to rewire your house.
-The idea is to remove as much of the old wire out, before installing new non-metallic wires, which is safer, easier to work with, and won’t heat up with the insulation.
-Sometimes walls need to tear down in order to get to the wires before they can place the new wires in and patch seal everything behind new drywall.
-You may, however, luck out, and not have to tear down entire walls, but cut into select places for electricians to get at the wiring.
-Electricians can even fish wires through the walls using rods and a thin metal line, called fish tape.
+If your home is 40+ years old, it’s time to rewire your house.
+The idea is to remove as much of the old wire as possible before installing new non-metallic wires, which are safer, easier to work with, and won’t heat up with the insulation.
+Sometimes walls need to be torn down to get to the wires before they can place the new wires in and patch seal everything behind new drywall.

 Typical Requirements for a Rewired Home

-Keeping within the recommended specifications can be tricky, especially if you’re not sure whether your home needs to be rewired.
+Staying within the recommended specifications can be tricky, especially if you’re unsure whether your home needs to be rewired.
 Here are a few standards to keep in mind:

 - If any of your rooms (usually kitchens and bathrooms) have ground fault circuit interrupters (GFCI), this helps protect you from high currents and electrocution.